AriFordsham/GHCWiki/arm64.md

 ```

 The Android NDK doesn't have everything we need, so I needed to compile a version of libiconv as well.
+I used [ this link](http://danilogiulianelli.blogspot.com/2012/12/how-to-cross-compile-libiconv-for.html) to figure out how to do it.

 ```wiki
 cd $ICONVDIR